Retarded Green's Function from Rotating AdS Black Holes: Emergent CFT$_2$ and Viscosity

-In this letter we define a master equation for the retarded Green's function in the full background.
-Following the canonical AdS/CFT dictionary into the asymptotic boundary we get a CFT$_3$ result.
-We also take a new route and zoom in on the near-horizon region, blow up this region and show that it yields a CFT$_2$ result.
+In this manuscript we define a master equation for the retarded Green's function in the full background.
+Following the canonical AdS/CFT dictionary into the asymptotic boundary we obtain a result that can be naturally interpreted in as a CFT$_3$ result.
+We also take an alternative new route and zoom in on the near-horizon region, blow up this region and show that it yields a result for the retarded Green's function that fits in a CFT$_2$ framework.
 The near-horizon approach is consistent because the particular near-horizon limit led to a background that, by itself, satisfies the equations of motion.
 This decoupling of the near-horizon region is akin to the decoupling of the near-throat region of a D3-brane, which lead to the original formulation of the AdS/CFT correspondence.
 We, therefore, argue that in this context the Kerr/CFT correspondence follows as a decoupling of the standard AdS/CFT correspondence applied to rotating AdS black holes.

-Having computed the retarded Green's function, an interesting observable which we determine is the shear viscosity in the background of near-extremal rotating AdS$_4$ black holes, generalizing the results first obtained in \cite{Policastro:2001yc} for black 3-branes and further expanded in \cite{Buchel:2003tz, Buchel:2004di, Kats:2007mq}.
-We find that, due to angular momentum, the shear viscosity to entropy density ratio is lower than the $1/(4\pi)$ bound, vanishes in a particular extremal limit, and grows quadratically for small temperatures, $\eta/s \sim T^2$.
+Having computed the retarded Green's function, an interesting observable which we determine is the shear viscosity in the background of near-extremal rotating AdS$_4$ black holes, generalizing the results first obtained in \cite{Policastro:2001yc} for black 3-branes which were further expanded and applied to AdS black holes in \cite{Buchel:2003tz, Kovtun:2004de, Buchel:2004di, Kats:2007mq} with many subsequent following works.
+We find that, due to the presence of angular momentum, the shear viscosity to entropy density ratio is lower than the $1/(4\pi)$ bound, vanishes in a particular extremal limit, and grows quadratically for small temperatures, $\eta/s \sim T^2$.

 {\bf Master Equation for Retarded Green's Function.---} The asymptotically AdS$_4$ Kerr black hole is given by the metric